Why Pop Culture Still Loves Frank Lloyd Wright

 These TV and film settings span decades and genres, from science fiction to horror to fantasy.
 But they have one crucial connection: They all either filmed in, or were directly inspired by, one private residence in Los Angeles: the Ennis House, built in 1924 by Frank Lloyd Wright.
 Stone-colored and covered with intricately patterned tiles, it looms imperiously from atop the Los Feliz hills—and, as the Historic American Buildings Survey described it in 1969, “appears from the distance as a tremendously large monument rather than a two-bedroom dwelling.”

 Wright, who was born 150 years ago this year, may have gone too far with the Ennis House; it’s a dramatic, not particularly inhabitable example of how far he would go in his experiments toward developing regional styles.
 But as a paean to striking grandeur, it has had a beguiling effect on its viewers.
 And it’s a remarkable example of why, nearly six decades after his passing, Wright is still considered the preeminent American architect, who has been described as “a mass of contradictions” but also as “a maker and mirror of the American century.”
-The Ennis House is a mostly unconsidered piece of that legacy, but incorporated into pop culture again and again, it serves as a peculiar and living testament to Wright’s unique contributions to the visual landscape—in real life and onscreen.
+The Ennis House is a mostly unconsidered piece of that legacy, but incorporated into pop culture again and again it serves as a peculiar and living testament to Wright’s unique contributions to the visual landscape—in real life and onscreen.

 * * *